xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 # The Classical Physicist's Method

-In order to make sense of the physicist's method (and the later refinements we'll make to it), it is probably good to start by recalling the physical reasoning behind it.
+To make sense of the physicist's method (and the later refinements we'll make to it), it is good to start by recalling the physical reasoning behind it.
 Think back to your highschool physics class where you learned about energy.
 If you drop a 1 kilogram ball from 1 meter above the Earth, and drop an identical ball from the top of a 1 meter high ramp, how do their speeds compare